Tahoe East Shore Trail

 Plans are now underway for the extension of the Tahoe East Shore Trail, extending from Sand Harbor to Spooner Summit.
 This next phase will expand the Highway 28 safety improvements, shared-use path, parking, transit stops, emergency pullouts, visitor amenities, and other environmental improvements.
 Project partners at the Tahoe Transportation District, Nevada Department of Transportation, and the US Forest Service, are finalizing the construction plans for the next segment.

+Leave your legacy on the trail with engraved emblems.
+You can purchase a bear paver or trout plaque inscribed with the name or message of your choosing.
 Donations made after May 1, 2019 will fund bike trails all around Lake Tahoe including the next section.

 Join the Next Donor Recognition Wall with a donation of $100 or more.